What Evidence Is Critical in Defending a Murder Charge?

 4. Motive and Intent Evidence

 The prosecution often tries to link the defendant to the crime by presenting a motive and arguing that the act was intentional.
 The defense can counter this by presenting evidence that disputes the alleged motive, such as showing financial stability if money is claimed to be a factor.
-Additionally, demonstrating that actions were accidental or coerced helps challenge the assertion of intent, which is critical in defending a murder charge.
+Additionally, demonstrating that actions were accidental or coerced helps challenge the assertion of intent, which is critical for self-defense in a murder case.

 5. Police Misconduct or Investigation Errors